Online Writing Placement

 - Hover your cursor over the "Students" tab at the top of the page and click on "New Students."

-- On New Students page, click "Placement Test" on the left-hand side and follow the instructions.
+- On New Students page, click "Placement Test" at the top or on the left-hand side and follow the instructions.

 At the entry pages you can obtain instructions and additional information about the process, and proceed to complete the placement.

-Once you have successfully submitted your essay, you will receive an email sent to your BGSU email account notifying you that BGSU has received your placement.
-You will learn the results of your essay at orientation.
+Once you have successfully submitted your essay and revision plan, you will receive an email sent to your BGSU email account notifying you that BGSU has received your placement.
+You will learn the results of your submission at orientation.

-It is strongly recommended that students submit their placement essay as early as possible, to allow ample time for the essay to be evaluated prior to the student’s summer orientation program.
+It is strongly recommended that students submit their placement essay and revision plan as early as possible, to allow ample time for the essay and revision plan to be evaluated prior to the student’s summer orientation program.

 Why am I required to take the placement online by May 1st?